 What is reflux?

-Common symptoms of GOR Disease
+Common symptoms of GOR disease

-A small number of children with reflux develop complications including inflammation of the oesophagus called oesophagitis.
+Gastroesophageal reflux disease (GORD) occurs when reflux results in troublesome symptoms and/or complications.
+Only a small number of children with reflux develop complications including inflammation of the oesophagus called oesophagitis.
 Symptoms of oesophagitis can include:

 - Feeding difficulties especially in younger children and infants.